 Pakistan received a good number of FT-6 trainers, and in the 1980s set up a facility with Chinese help to refurbish them.
 The Pakistanis fitted their F-6s and FT-6s with Martin Baker Mark 10L rocket-boosted zero-zero (zero speed zero altitude) ejection seats.
 The Martin Baker seats not only improved safety, they also had a lower profile and gave more headspace in the cockpit.
 Another Pakistani innovation was fit of US-built AIM-9 Sidewinder AAMs on an outer wing pylons.
 Pictures exist of the F-6 with this fit; it is unclear if the FT-6 was ever similarly equipped.

 The F-6 is now out of production; while it appears to linger in service with Chinese client states, Chinese single-seaters have mostly been converted to target drones.
-At last notice, the JJ-6 was still in training service.BACK_TO_TOP
+The JJ-6 may linger in training service.BACK_TO_TOP

 * As mentioned, the Chinese Nanchang factory did work on license-production of the MiG-19 early on.
-The Shenyang factory ended up building most of the F-6s, but Nanchang went on to build an interesting Chinese derivative of the MiG-19, the "Q-5", with the NATO codename of "Fantan".
+The Shenyang factory ended up building most of the F-6s, but Nanchang went on to build an interesting Chinese derivative of the MiG-19, the "Q-5", with the NATO reporting name of "Fantan".

-Work on the Q-5 began in the early 1960s.
+Although the Chinese began casting about for a replacement for their piston-powered Ilyushin Il-10 Shturmovik attack aircraft in the mid-1950s, the program was effectively suspended for several years, not picking up steam until in the early 1960s.
 The MiG-19 / J-6 was the most advanced aircraft China was able to produce at the time, and so it seemed a reasonable basis for a dedicated attack aircraft.
 The first prototype Q-5 performed its initial flight on 5 June 1965.
-Production was delayed by the Cultural Revolution, but by the 1970s the type was in large-scale production, and was exported to Albania, Bangladesh, Egypt, Iran, Iraq, North Korea, Pakistan, Somalia, Tanzania, Vietnam, and Zambia as the "A-5".
-It saw combat in the 1971 Indo-Pakistan War and during the Iran-Iraq War in the 1980s.
+Production was delayed by the Cultural Revolution, but by the 1970s the type was in large-scale production, being exported to Albania, Bangladesh, Egypt, Iran, Iraq, North Korea, Pakistan, Somalia, Tanzania, Vietnam, and Zambia as the "A-5".
+It saw combat in the 1971 Indo-Pakistan War, and during the Iran-Iraq War in the 1980s.

-The Q-5 used the rear fuselage and landing gear of the MiG-19 / J-6, but featured a new forward fuselage with a pointed nose and side-mounted air intakes; the pointed nose was supposed to accommodate an attack radar, but the radar never materialized.
+The Q-5 used the rear fuselage and landing gear of the MiG-19 / J-6, but featured a new forward fuselage, with a "pointy" nose and side-mounted air intakes; the pointy nose was supposed to accommodate an attack radar, but the radar never materialized.
 The fuselage of the Q-5 was about 25% longer than that of the J-6.
 The wings were new, though they had the same sweep and general form-factor as the old, except for being "squared off" at the rear wingroot.
-Cannon armament consisted of a 23 millimeter cannon in each wingroot, a definite step back from the J-6.
+Cannon armament consisted of a 23-millimeter cannon in each wingroot, a definite step back from the J-6.